- Distance: 20 miles; 32 km

 At the split in the path, keep right and follow the signpost for “Footpath Walkers”.

-The route is easy to follow again as you walk along the ridge of the Edale Skyline.
-There are a couple of gates and stiles along the way, but the route is clear.
+The route is easy to follow along the Edale Skyline ridge.
+There are a few gates and stiles along the way.

-Keeping walking straight up at the signpost and gate.
+Keep going straight at the signpost and gate.
 There are blue arrows labelling the Public Bridleway.

 Turn right at the next spilt in the path.
-This is the start of the path to Brown Knoll.
 The route is marked by the signpost “Edale via Barber Booth”.

 The next important turn isn’t too far away.
 The path leads from a chalky pathway to a paved route.
 The paved route is a long path leading directly to Brown Knoll.